 2. If a successful GNSO Vote was not reached, a clear statement of all positions held by Council members.
 Each statement should clearly indicate (i) the reasons underlying each position and (ii) the Constituency(ies) or Stakeholder Group(s) that held that position.

 While the GNSO Council approved the EPDP Team’s Final Report with the required Supermajority support, the vote was not unanimous.
+Councilors voted in support of the motion with 100% of the Contracted Party House in favor and 69.23% of the Non-Contracted Party House in favor.
 Accordingly, please find a link to the meeting minutes, wherein you may refer to additional statements made by Council members on behalf of their respective groups.

 3. An analysis of how the issue(s) would affect each Constituency or Stakeholder Group, including any financial impact on the Constituency or Stakeholder Group.